cespare/flagconf/README.md

     $ go get -u github.com/cespare/flagconf

-Notice that this has a dependency: `github.com/BurntSushi/toml`.
+Note that this has a dependency: `github.com/BurntSushi/toml`.
 I recommend vendoring your libraries to lock in the versions in case they change or disappear in the future.

+## TODO

+* Top-level must be a struct (because a toml doc must be)

 ## Usage